KNIFE: Distilling Reasoning Knowledge From Free-Text Rationales: Experiments

 \subsection{Ablation Studies}

-To validate the effectiveness of our \methodsp design choices, we consider three different ablation studies.
-These ablation studies analyze the impact of FTR type, FTR bottleneck, and task loss on \methodsp LM performance.
+To justify design choices of~\methodsp and understand why it works, we present ablation studies, analyzing the impacts of KD objective, FTR usage, FTR perturbation, teacher bottleneck, and student task loss.

+\paragraph{KD Objectives} Table \ref{tab:exp:abl:knife-variants} compares the performance of~\methodsp (In),~\methodsp (Out), and~\methodsp (In+Out).
+For both gold (human-annotated) and GPT-NeoX (model-generated) FTRs, we find that~\methodsp (In+Out) generally achieves the highest performance with a few exceptions.
+This suggests useful FTR knowledge can be distilled via both encode and decoder hidden states, so it is recommended to use both by default.
+Furthermore,~\methodsp (In) and~\methodsp (Out) are also able to outperform all baselines in almost all cases.

+\methodsp (In) performs much worse for T5-Large$\rightarrow$T5-Base than the two others and many baselines.
+Since~\methodsp (In) only performs KD via the encoder hidden states, the student's decoder is not trained.
+Here, the student cannot be initialized with the teacher's parameters as their backbone models are different, leaving the student's decoder with T5-Base's pretrained parameters.
+Thus, in such cases,~\methodsp (In) is problematic and necessary is KD via the decoder hidden states.

+\paragraph{FTR Usage} KD has been widely used to transfer knowledge from a larger teacher to a smaller student~\citep[etc]{hinton2015distilling, sanh2019distilbert}, so the larger teacher's capacity could be one source of performance gain for T5-Large$\rightarrow$T5-Base.
+To verify FTR usage's importance for the performance gain, we compare~\methodsp to non-FTR KD methods, where the teacher is FT (I$\rightarrow$O). \textbf{Non-FTR KD (Logit)} trains the student to align its logit distribution with the teacher's. \textbf{Non-FTR KD (In+Out)} trains the student to align its encoder and decoder hidden states with the teacher's.
+In Fig. \ref{fig:exp:abl:ftr-usage}, both~\methodsp (In+Out) + Gold and~\methodsp (In+Out) + GPT-NeoX outperform the non-FTR KD baselines, showing that~\methodsp actually benefits from FTRs and thus the reasoning knowledge.
+Plus, Non-FTR KD (Logit) performs much worse than Non-FTR KD (In+Out), which validates~\method's use of representation-based KD.

+\paragraph{FTR Perturbation} To prove the performance gain of~\methodsp is not from any unexpected noise, \eg more computation of the teacher LM due to longer input, we perturb the FTRs and observe how it influences the performance of ~\method. \textbf{Replace} replaces each FTR token with a random token from the token vocabulary. \textbf{Shuffle} shuffles FTRs across all training instances in the dataset.
+In Fig. \ref{fig:exp:abl:ftr-quality}, \methodsp (In+Out)'s performance with Replace and Shuffle is much lower than with Gold and GPT-NeoX, which shows the performance gain actually comes from the FTR knowledge.

+\paragraph{Teacher Bottleneck} We empirically validate the bottleneck's necessity for KD via encoder hidden states by training a teacher without the bottleneck.
+In Fig.~\ref{fig:exp:abl:teacher-bneck} and Table~\ref{tab:exp:abl:ftr-bneck}, we show that removing bottleneck brings significant performance drop to \methodsp (In+Out) and \methodsp (In), but it is not as critical for \methodsp (Out).
+It is expected as the bottleneck of~\method's teacher is designed to address the issue that the student and teacher have different structures of encoder hidden states, and KD via only decoder hidden states doesn't meet the issue.

+\paragraph{Student Task Loss} By default,~\methodsp trains the student with only KD losses.
+We justify it by comparing it to~\methodsp variants where the task loss is also involved in the total loss.
+Specifically,~\methodsp with task loss trains the student by the loss $\mathcal{L} = \lambda_{\text{KD-In}} \mathcal{L}_{\text{KD-In}} + \lambda_{\text{KD-Out}} \mathcal{L}_{\text{KD-Out}} + \mathcal{L}_{\text{task}}$.
+In Fig.~\ref{fig:exp:abl:student-taskloss} and Table~\ref{tab:exp:abl:task-loss}, we see omitting the task loss consistently yields higher performance.
+Intuitively, KD loss is guided by the supervision signal of reasoning knowledge, while task loss is guided by the supervision signal of task labels, which could be sub-optimal for learning reasoning knowledge.
+Thus, the KD and task losses could conflict during optimization, which hurts the performance.